 10 mins later, remove the kelp (with some tongs) and boil the anchovy for another 10 mins on low heat.

 Remove the anchovy ball and sieve the stock through kitchen muslin cloth to catch any leftover kelp or anchovy particles.
-Now it’s ready to use.
-If you are going to use it later cool down and put it into a bottle or a jug.
+Now the soup stock is ready to use.
+If you are going to use it later cool down and transfer it into an air tight container or a bottle.
 It should keep well for a few days in the fridge and up to 3 months in the freezer.